 Outcomes of Step 4: You’ve uploaded one or two e-courses to your LMS for a pilot project.

 Step 5.
 Run a Pilot eLearning Project

 Before launching a rocket, engineers do a dry run.
 They let the craft follow a ballistic trajectory without putting it into orbit.
-This helps them identify any potential errors before the real flight.
+This helps them identify any potential errors before the actual flight.

-Instead of assigning a course to all your employees, ask a small group to view it.
-The pilot will help you define the constraints and difficulties in using your LMS and understand if your course is effective.
+Instead of assigning a course to all your employees, ask a small group to take it.
+This pilot course will help you define the constraints and difficulties in using your LMS and know if your course is effective.

-“When kickstarting your eLearning project, you need to form a steering committee of decision makers in the organization, course authors, and some employees with instructional design and eLearning experience.
+“When kick-starting your eLearning project, you need to form a steering committee of decision makers in the organization, course authors, and some employees with instructional design and eLearning experience.
 This can be a group consisting of about 10 people.
-That feels a bit large when there’s disagreement but, since you have a good mix of those directing and doing the work, it helps to propel you forward once agreement is reached.
+That feels a bit large when there’s disagreement, but since you have a good mix of those directing and doing the work, it helps to propel you forward once an agreement is reached.

 While learners are taking a pilot e-course, it’s important to survey them on how they feel about eLearning to rate their confidence in what they’re studying and describe things that are still not clear to them.
 After the course, it would be good to present this information again and verify that the students are leaving the course satisfied.

 This data can serve the creator as a gauge for the effectiveness of the specific modules within the course.
 This insight also provides validation for the student’s organization that investing in learning for their employees is a worthwhile effort.
 Most importantly, it offers proof to the student that they haven’t wasted their time if they can sit back and say, ‘I really have learned something here.”